Save Money on Chicken Feed!

-I’m always looking for ways to provide healthy, organic feed for my flock without busting the budget.
-Organic feed isn’t cheap and the cost of keeping chickens keeps increasing.
-This winter I calculated that our organic, home raised eggs cost about $5 per dozen.
-It always costs more to feed the flock in the winter and the hens don’t produce as many eggs.
-There are some ways to increase production, but in our northern climate I know we will pay more for eggs in winter.
-However, I really wasn’t prepared for the sticker shock when I actually added up the feed bill and divided by the number of eggs they are producing.
+I’m always looking for ways to save money on chicken feed.
+Chicken feed isn’t cheap and the cost of keeping chickens keeps increasing.
+There are some ways to increase production, but in our northern climate, I know we will pay more for eggs in winter.
+However, I really wasn’t prepared for the sticker shock when I actually added up the feed bill and divided it by the number of eggs they are producing.

-So I’m on a mission to reduce the cost of feeding my flock.
+So I’m on a mission to save money on chicken feed even more than before!
 I’m guessing that most chicken enthusiasts would like to cut back on their feed bill too.
 So here is my list of 12 ways to reduce the cost of feeding your chickens.
 Not all of these ideas will work for everyone, so choose the methods that make the most sense for you.

-12 Ways to Reduce the Chicken Feed Bill
+12 Ways to Save Money on Chicken Feed

 - Keep breeds that need less feed.